01 of 05

 How to Design Exterior Paint Schemes that Show Off Your Modelling Skills

-I've included a pdf version (acrobat reader required) of an outline drawing of a shop front you can print off to experiment with color schemes for your own projects.
+We've used a simple three-tone, or three color exterior paint scheme in the following pages to demonstrate some of the differences that occur depending on how you lay out your exterior color scheme.
+A pdf version is included of an outline drawing of a shop front you can print off to experiment with color schemes for your own projects.

 Before you begin designing painting schemes, it also helps to have a basic understanding of how we perceive colors.
 First, you need to understand how tones or values of color look different depending on the tone of the color they are shown against.
-The painting guide has a great illustration of how tones relate to other tones .
-The same color will appear much darker or brighter depending on what it is viewed against.
+The painting guide has a great illustration of how tones relate to other tones.
+The same color will appear much darker or brighter, depending on what it is viewed against.
 The color wheel is another important aspect of understanding how to design paint schemes.
-Complimentary colors make each other seem brighter, and incorporating them in your color schemes can give your exterior some dramatic effects.
+Complimentary colors make each other seem brighter, and incorporating them into your color schemes can give your exterior some dramatic effects.

 02 of 05